odkr/properset.lua/README.md

     reserved = Set{"while", "end", "function", "local"}

-This approach is simple and fast, however it gets into trouble if we want set of complexes, say, tables or objects:
+This approach is simple and fast.
+However, it gets into trouble if we want to create sets of more complex data types, say, tables or objects:

     > function Set (list)
     >    local set = {}